 - a non-financial counterparty (NFC).

-Undertakings which are financial counterparties under the Regulation are defined separately, and other undertakings are non-financial counterparties.
+Undertakings which are financial counterparties under the Regulation are defined separately, and all other undertakings are non-financial counterparties.

 According to the definition in Article 2(8) of EMIR, financial counterparties are: